Chrysanthemum: Cultivation

-Chrysanthemums entered American horticulture in 1798 when Colonel John Stevens imported a cultivated variety known as 'Dark Purple' from England.
+Chrysanthemums entered American horticulture in 1798 when Colonel John Stevens imported a cultivated variety known as Dark Purple from England.
 The introduction was part of an effort to grow attractions within Elysian Fields in Hoboken, New Jersey.

-Economic uses
+Classification

+For horticultural purposes, all Chrysanthemum cultivars are split into 13 divisions based upon flower form, a classification developed by the National Chrysanthemum Society (USA).

+Uses

 Ornamental uses

-Modern cultivated chrysanthemums are showier than their wild relatives.
+Modern cultivated chrysanthemums are usually brighter and more striking than their wild relatives.
 Many horticultural specimens have been bred to bear many rows of ray florets in a great variety of colors.
 The flower heads occur in various forms, and can be daisy-like or decorative, like pompons or buttons.
 This genus contains many hybrids and thousands of cultivars developed for horticultural purposes.
 In addition to the traditional yellow, other colors are available, such as white, purple, and red.
 The most important hybrid is Chrysanthemum × morifolium (syn.
 C. × grandiflorum), derived primarily from C. indicum, but also involving other species.

 Over 140 cultivars of chrysanthemum have gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).

-Chrysanthemums are divided into two basic groups, garden hardy and exhibition.
-Garden hardy chrysanthemums are perennials capable of wintering in most northern latitudes.
-Exhibition varieties are not usually as sturdy.
-Garden hardy varieties are defined by their ability to produce an abundance of small blooms with little if any mechanical assistance, such as staking, and withstanding wind and rain.
-Exhibition varieties, though, require staking, overwintering in a relatively dry, cool environment, and sometimes the addition of night lights.

-The exhibition varieties can be used to create many amazing plant forms, such as large disbudded blooms, spray forms, and many artistically trained forms, such as thousand-bloom, standard (trees), fans, hanging baskets, topiary, bonsai, and cascades.

-Chrysanthemum blooms are divided into 13 different bloom forms by the US National Chrysanthemum Society, Inc., which is in keeping with the international classification system.
-The bloom forms are defined by the way in which the ray and disk florets are arranged.
-Chrysanthemum blooms are composed of many individual flowers (florets), each one capable of producing a seed.
-The disk florets are in the center of the bloom head, and the ray florets are on the perimeter.
-The ray florets are considered imperfect flowers, as they only possess the female reproductive organs, while the disk florets are considered perfect flowers, as they possess both male and female reproductive organs.